gerlichlab/hicognition/documentation/hugo-site/content/data_management/features.md

 - 10000
 - 20000

 Note that we consciously don't try to search for the nearest fitting resolution as this would compromise comparability between genomic features.
-If you need a primer on how to create mcool files and what strategies for data normalization are available see the [cooler documentation](https://cooler.readthedocs.io/en/latest/quickstart.html).
+If you need a primer on how to create mcool files and what strategies for data normalization are available, see the [cooler documentation](https://cooler.readthedocs.io/en/latest/quickstart.html).

 {{% notice tip %}}
 Always check that your cooler file is compatible with the defined resolution restrictions!